-We are an active member of numerous associations and organisations that promote environmentally sustainable agricultural practices, including:
+We are an active member of several associations, organisations and industry-wide initiatives, including:

-- The IDH Sustainable Coffee Programme: a public-private cooperation concerned with expanding sustainable coffee production and ultimately making it mainstream.
-Its immediate goal is to increase sustainable green coffee sales from the current 8% to 25% in 2015.
+- IDH Sustainable Coffee Program: A public–private partnership seeking to extend sustainable coffee production into mainstream markets and increase sustainable green coffee sales to 25% in 2015;